-Amazon wants to run its own coronavirus test on workers
+Amazon developing coronavirus testing lab for workers

 In addition to acquiring the equipment, Amazon said it has also moved research scientists, program managers, procurement specialists and software engineers from their day jobs to a team dedicated to the initiative.

-Amazon has been overwhelmed by the crush of order from shoppers, many of whom turned to the online retailer as they remain at home for weeks or more on orders by cities and states.
+Amazon has been overwhelmed by the crush of orders from shoppers, many of whom turned to the online retailer as they remain at home for weeks or more on orders by cities and states.
 As a result, the company has delayed shipping nonessential goods to prioritize household staples, such as toilet paper and bleach, that are in short supply during the coronavirus outbreak.

-As it struggles to meet shoppers needs, the company has also faced increasing pressure from employees and politicians to better protect warehouse and shipping workers from the virus.
-Employees have protested in New York, Michigan and Illinois to demand personal-protective gear, as well as changes in rules regarding the speed at which they’re required to work, something that might discourage safe sanitary practices.
+As it struggles to meet shoppers’ needs, the company has also faced increasing pressure from employees and politicians to better protect warehouse and shipping workers from the virus.
+Employees have protested in New York, Michigan and Illinois to demand personal protective equipment, as well as changes in rules regarding the speed at which they’re required to work, something that might discourage safe sanitary practices.

-Amazon began handing warehouse workers face masks this week and is now checking the temperatures of employees as they begin shifts, sending workers home for three days if they register 100.4 degrees Fahrenheit or higher.
+Amazon began handing warehouse workers face masks this week and is now checking the temperatures of employees as they begin shifts, sending workers home for three days if they register 100.4 degrees or higher.
 And the company has imposed new rules to make sure workers maintain safe distances from one another.